desmos-labs/desmos/docs/developers/queries/profiles/profile.md

 # Query a profile
-This query endpoint allows you to retrieve the details of a single profile having its DTag or address.
+This query allows you to retrieve the details of a single profile having its DTag or address.

 **CLI**
  ```bash